Diagram of OpenAI API with Memory Integration

 Advanced Usage

-When you use the openai_memory function, you can pass additional arguments to customize the memory behavior:
+You can pass additional arguments to openai_memory to customize its behavior:

 client = openai_memory(client, mb_client, max_context_size=500)